Advance Care Planning

 Step 3: Fill Out an Advance Directive

 If we don’t have your advance directive form, we can’t follow your plan.
-So make sure that you file your form with us and with all of your healthcare providers.
+Make sure that you file your advance directive with us and with any other of your healthcare providers.

 You can:

-- Upload to MyChart

-- Give to someone at your next clinic or hospital visit (registration or provider)
+- Give a copy to a registration team member at your next clinic visit

+- Give a copy to your doctor, nurse, or social worker at your next inpatient visit

+- Upload to MyChart using the MyChart ACP page

+Make sure your Health Care Agent and other important people have a copy.

 An upfront conversation with the people in your life can prevent confusion in case of an emergency.

-Our advice: Review and share copies of your advance directive with the people in your life.
+Our advice: Review and share copies of your advance directive with the important people in your life.
 Make sure everyone understands:

-- The identity of your healthcare decision-maker
+- The identity of your Health Care Agent

 - Where your forms are filed